 How does exercise affect the brain?

-Exercise produces a cascade of neurobiological changes: acute increases in neurotransmitters (dopamine, serotonin, norepinephrine) that improve mood and attention; release of BDNF (brain-derived neurotrophic factor), which supports neuron growth and synaptic plasticity; increased cerebral blood flow; anti-inflammatory effects; and, with regular aerobic exercise, structural changes including hippocampal volume increase and prefrontal cortex thickening.
-These effects explain improvements in mood, memory, attention, and stress resilience associated with regular physical activity.
+Exercise produces a cascade of neurobiological changes: acute increases in dopamine, serotonin, and norepinephrine that improve mood; release of BDNF which supports neuron growth and synaptic plasticity; increased cerebral blood flow; anti-inflammatory effects; and with regular aerobic exercise, structural changes including hippocampal volume increase.
+These effects explain improvements in mood, memory, attention, and stress resilience.

 Is exercise as effective as antidepressants for depression?

-For mild to moderate depression, exercise has comparable efficacy to antidepressant medication in multiple randomized controlled trials.
-A landmark study by Blumenthal et al. (1999) found aerobic exercise equivalent to sertraline (Zoloft) in reducing depression symptoms in older adults; follow-up at 10 months showed exercise had lower relapse rates.
-A 2023 meta-analysis in BMJ (Singh et al.) including 218 trials found exercise highly effective — comparable to or better than medication for many presentations.
-For severe depression or where immediate relief is needed, medication or combined approaches are often more appropriate.
+For mild to moderate depression, exercise has comparable efficacy to antidepressant medication in multiple RCTs.
+The SMILE trial (Blumenthal et al., 1999) found aerobic exercise equivalent to sertraline, with lower relapse rates at 10-month follow-up for the exercise group.
+A 2023 BMJ meta-analysis of 218 trials found exercise highly effective — comparable to or better than medication for many presentations.
+For severe depression or when immediate relief is needed, medication or combined approaches are often more appropriate.

 What type of exercise is best for the brain?

-Aerobic exercise (running, cycling, swimming, brisk walking) has the most robust brain evidence — particularly for BDNF release and hippocampal growth.
-Resistance training (weight lifting) also shows benefits for cognition and depression, through different mechanisms (IGF-1, inflammation reduction).
-High-intensity interval training (HIIT) produces significant neurochemical effects in shorter sessions.
-For most people, the best exercise is the one they will actually do consistently — cardiovascular fitness improvements require sustained activity (at least 150 minutes moderate intensity/week by WHO guidelines).
+Aerobic exercise has the most robust evidence — particularly for BDNF release and hippocampal growth.
+Resistance training also shows benefits for cognition and depression through different mechanisms.
+HIIT produces significant neurochemical effects in shorter sessions.
+The best exercise for the brain is whichever type you will actually do consistently — sustained activity over years matters more than any specific protocol.

 Can exercise prevent or slow cognitive decline?

-Extensive evidence links regular physical activity across the lifespan with reduced risk of dementia (Alzheimer's disease and vascular dementia).
-A 2020 Lancet Commission on Dementia identified physical inactivity as one of 12 modifiable risk factors, collectively accounting for ~40% of dementia cases.
-Aerobic exercise in midlife is associated with ~30-40% reduced dementia risk.
-Mechanistically, exercise improves cardiovascular health (reducing vascular dementia risk), reduces inflammation, increases BDNF (supporting neuronal survival), and builds 'cognitive reserve' — additional neural capacity that delays symptom onset.
+The 2020 Lancet Commission identified physical inactivity as one of 12 modifiable risk factors accounting for up to 40% of dementia cases.
+Aerobic exercise in midlife is associated with 30-40% reduced dementia risk.
+Exercise improves cardiovascular health, reduces inflammation, increases BDNF, and builds cognitive reserve — the neural buffer that delays symptom onset even as pathology accumulates.

 Why does exercise improve mood?